juliachristensen/PS239T_Fall2019/02_unix-bash-git/02_shell.md

 > *   Explain how the shell relates to the keyboard, the screen, the operating system, and users' programs.
 > *   Explain when and why command-line interfaces should be used instead of graphical interfaces.

-### 1. Computer-Human Interfaces
+### 1. Human-Computer Interfaces

 At a high level, computers do four things:

 -   run programs
 -   store data
 -   communicate with each other
 - interact with us

   They can do the last of these in many different ways, including direct brain-computer links and speech interfaces.
-Since these are still in their infancy,most of us use windows, icons, mice, and pointers.
-These technologies didn't become widespread until the 1980s, but their roots go back to Doug Engelbart's work in the 1960s, which you can see in what has been called "[The Mother of All Demos](http://www.youtube.com/watch?v=a11JDLBXtPQ)".
+Since these are still in their infancy, most of us use windows, icons, mice, and pointers.
+These technologies didn't become widespread until the 1980s, but their roots go back to [Doug Engelbart who received his Ph.D. in electrical engineering from the University of California, Berkeley in 1955 and was hired as an assistant professor at the same department for a year.
+He then left academia and joined the tech industry and became one of the founding fathers in HCI field (mouse, hypertext, GUI, etc.,).

 Going back even further, the only way to interact with early computers was to rewire them.
 But in between, from the 1950s to the 1980s, most people used line printers.
 These devices only allowed input and output of the letters, numbers, and punctuation found on a standard keyboard, so programming languages and interfaces had to be designed around that constraint.